-Fig. The valve has a single-inlet with either one, two or three outlets, each with its own solenoid coil.
+Fig. This valve has a single-inlet with three outlets,

+(40) each with its own solenoid coil.

 The body is made of heat-resistant polyamid plastic and the solenoids encased in water-tight plastic.
 The electrical connector terminals are spade lugs.